Aniketgaikwad-dev/andy/README.md

 *used packages
 1.pillow for image processing
-2.form xml.etree.ElementTree for parse the data from xml file 3.django rest_framework for creating api
+2.form xml.etree.ElementTree for parse the data from xml file 3.django rest_framework for creating api(pip install djangorestframework)